freeverseio/laos-public-docs/tokenomics/inflation-and-fee-model.md

 ## Token Supply Inflation

 Token inflation plays a pivotal role in **securing the sustainable economic health of LAOS**.
-The designed mechanism allows the parachain to maintain a predictable and sustainable inflation rate that **incentivizes network participation** while allowing for the **preservation of token value**.&#x20;
+The designed mechanism allows the parachain to maintain a predictable and sustainable inflation rate that **incentivizes network participation** while allowing for the **preservation of token value**.

 For the first two years after the Token Generation Event (TGE), the token supply will be fixed to 1Bn tokens, with rewards to collators being provided from the Community Incentives pool, at a rate of 75M  LAOS tokens (**7.5%** of the total supply) per year.